5j54d93/Google-Blogger-Template/README.md

 Design [Google Blogger](https://www.blogger.com)'s theme（template）using [Bootstrap](https://bootstrap5.hexschool.com) and [Material Design's icon](https://fonts.google.com/icons) with Blogger's special syntax！This Blogger template will always show 5 latest and 10 most popular articles！This template could also show a selected feature article on top of home.
 There are social media links on top-right of navigation bar which could collapse into navbar-toggler-icon（hamburger）on small screen devices like mobile phone.
-On the sidebar, there are About、Views and Followers！You could also show license at the bottom of all pages.
+On the sidebar, there are About、Views and Followers.
+You could also show license at the bottom of all pages.
 And this Blogger template could automatic switch between Day theme and Nithgt theme！

 <img src="https://github.com/5j54d93/Blogger-Template/blob/main/photo/Screenshot.png" width='100%' height='100%'/>